warcade/core/README.md

 });
 ```

-## Widgets
+### Creating Widgets

-Widgets are draggable components that can be placed on the dashboard.
-Create widget files in a `widgets/` directory:
+Widgets are draggable components that can be placed on the dashboard:

 ```jsx
 // widgets/MyWidget.jsx